-By default, Ubuntu comes with a set of keyboard shortcut that you can use straight away.
+By default, Ubuntu comes with a set of keyboard shortcuts that you can use straight away.
 However, you may not like the default mappings of some of these keyboard shortcuts.
 They might be assigned to shortcuts you’re used to using for something else, disrupting your productivity.
 For example, if you have a keyboard with a media button, that button is automatically mapped to Rhythmbox.
-If your favorite media player is Banshee, or Exaile, you might want to change the keyboard shortcut to your favorite application.
+If your favorite media player is VLC, you may want to change the keyboard shortcut to your favorite application.

-There are several ways to manage your keyboard shortcut in Linux.
-You can do it via Xmodmap (and Xkeycaps), Gnome Keyboard Shortcut or Compiz.
-In this article, we will focus mainly on how to change the shortcuts or assign new ones on two of the most popular desktop environments, Gnome and KDE.
+There are several ways to manage your keyboard shortcuts in Linux.
+You can do it via Xmodmap (and Xkeycaps) or through your desktop environment’s keyboard/shortcut settings.
+This article will focus mainly on how to change the shortcuts or assign new ones on two of the most popular desktop environments, Gnome and KDE.

-In addition, you can also create your own keyboard shortcut and assign it to run an application, a command or a script.
-Click the “Add” button.
-It will prompt you to enter the name and command.
+You can also create your own keyboard shortcut and assign it to run an application, a command, or a script.
+Click the button with the plus symbol at the very end of the list.